UniversalDependencies/docs/_jaa/index.md

 'The baby (girl) is sleeping'
 ```

-* Masculine animated anouns show feminine agreement in the plural.
+* Masculine animated nouns show feminine agreement in the plural.

 * Possessed nouns agree with the gender of the possessor and often they have two forms, which are not predictable, i.e., they must be memorized.
 The feminine forms are the default forms.
 Sometimes both forms are similar as e.g. *ibisiri* (F) / *ibisiri* (M) 'piece', but often they are not *fanaki* (f) / *fanako* (M) 'thigh'.